Bittersweet World: Background

 In November 2006, after completing her run as Roxie Hart in the London production of the musical Chicago, Simpson said that she was going to meet with record executives soon to begin work on her third album.
-Geffen chairman Ron Fair said in early December that plotting Simpson's musical direction would be "very tricky" because of press scrutiny, but that he would work with Simpson to overcome industry doubts about her musical credibility "because she deserves to be heard and she deserves a shot."
+Geffen Records chairman Ron Fair said in early December that plotting Simpson's musical direction would be "very tricky" because of press scrutiny, but that he would work with Simpson to overcome industry doubts about her musical credibility "because she deserves to be heard and she deserves a shot."

 In March 2007, Simpson said her next album would have "a more soulful sound" and that she was writing with a wider group of artists in comparison to her previous albums.
 Later that month, Simpson was reportedly writing with Timbaland, Kenna and Chad Hugo.
 She was also said to be working with John Legend, Beth Hart, and Tim Rice-Oxley of Keane.
 Though it was initially reported that Simpson was also working with The Cure frontman Robert Smith, both parties later denied a collaboration.

-Although Simpson said her sound would stay in the pop rock realm, she also said her music was changing and would have less focus on relationship troubles and breakups, saying, "This record is not like 'I didn't steal your boyfriend' or anything like that."
-Simpson said she felt less pressure to make a hit with her third album, as her previous two albums were back-to-back chart-toppers.
-Simpson told CosmoGirl, This time, I didn't feel like I have to prove myself—that's all behind me.
+Although Simpson said her sound would stay in the pop rock realm, she also mentioned that her music was evolving and would have less emphasis on relationship troubles and breakups.
+She clarified, "This record is not like 'I didn't steal your boyfriend' or anything like that."
+Simpson expressed feeling less pressure to be successful with her third album, considering her previous two albums had already achieved chart success.
+She told CosmoGirl, This time, I didn't feel like I have to prove myself—that's all behind me.
 I have a stronger vision for this record...I was able to challenge myself by stepping out of the box I was in and working with new sounds and new people.
 That ultimately yielded different results than what people might expect from me.
 This is a fun party album, and I get to be kind of cheeky for the first time...silly and quirky.